IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     synchronous
         *True* if the response will be returned as a direct response to the request.
-The only exception right now is the Authorization request where the response is delivered to the client a later date.
+The only exception right now to this is the Authorization request where the response is delivered to the client at some later date.
         Default is *True*

     request
         A name of the service.
-Later when a client is implemented instances of different services are found by this name.
+Later when a RP/client is implemented instances of different services are found by using this name.
         No default

     default_authn_method
         The client authentication method to use if nothing else is specified.
-        No default.
+        Default is '' which means none.

     http_method
         Which HTTP method to use when sending the request.
         Default is **GET**

     body_type
-        The serlization method to be used for the request Default is *urlencoded*
+        The serialization method to be used for the request Default is *urlencoded*

     response_body_type
-        The deserialization method to used on the response Default is *json*
+        The deserialization method to use on the response Default is *json*